• Skip to primary navigation

 NASA announced the new date after consulting with Arianespace, the French company whose Ariane 5 rocket will launch James Webb into space from a launch site managed by the European Space Agency in Kourou, French Guiana (ESA).
 The observatory, which is a joint project of NASA, ESA, and Canada’s space agency, completed final tests late last month and is now being dispatched.
 Before being sent to Kourou, engineers will enclose the spacecraft in a custom shipping container.

-Filed Under: Space Tagged With: James Webb Space Telescope, NASA
+Filed Under: Science & Health Tech Tagged With: James Webb Space Telescope, NASA, News

 Related Stories